FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_about_collect/_index.md

 ### About CFTDEST

-The <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> object for broadcasting lists, CFTDEST, manages the list of partners for distribution and collection operations.
+The {{< TransferCFT/componentshortname  >}} object for broadcasting lists, CFTDEST, manages the list of partners for distribution and collection operations.
 The list of partners can be described in one of the following ways: